Team Coaching for a global professional services firm

 In short, this team needed to achieve major breakthroughs on all levels to become a high-performing leadership team and leverage their collective talents to hit very ambitious targets.

 This was a client-facing team with busy schedules, so it was imperative to make the most of the time together.
 We designed the multiple workshops to run from the late afternoon through evening social time, with structured and unstructured opportunities to build relationships, connect and tune-in and set intentions.
 All important elements so that difficult conversations could be had in the subsequent sessions the following day.

-We weaved in key elements of Systemic Team Coaching principles (commission, clarity, co-creation, connection, co-learning) to ensure a robust and real approach to working together was in place.
-And underpinning this with particular attention to Lencioni’s ‘5 Dysfunctions of a Team’ model (trust; conflict; commitment; accountability; results) - building the foundations of climate that need to be in place for high performance.
-The content of the discussion was always the current reality of their business rather than dealing with hypotheticals or ideals.
+We took a robust and real approach to working together, underpinned with particular attention to Lencioni’s ‘5 Dysfunctions of a Team’ model (Trust, Conflict, Commitment, Accountability, Results), building the foundations that need to be in place for high performance.
+Rather than dealing in hypotheticals or ideals, the content of discussion was always the current reality of their business.

 Unusually for this organisation, this leadership team began to speak openly about each other’s client portfolios and sector strategies, really challenging and supporting each other’s plans and each other as people, in a spirit of shared purpose and mutual accountability.
 Their starting place was no longer their roles, sector or discipline – and their individual performance as leaders of their sub-teams – it was about making a real difference to their clients’ businesses, creating great work experiences for their people and focusing efforts and resources on areas of sustainable profitability for the firm as a whole.
 There was time for conversations full of both laughter and sincerity that is missed in the day-to-day.
 The energy sparked was one of ‘let’s get down to business!’.